tajwarTX/Team-X-FANATIC/README.md

 ### Part 3 - Wall avoidance:

-In the first round, we only check the sonar on the inner wall side (based on the direction of run detected from Part 1) to run a PID (proportional, integral, derivative) code.
-The code tries to keep the robot at a fixed distance from the wall while slowing down the rear axle drive motor whenever a turn is initiated.
+Based on the run direction identified in Part 1, we check the distance on both wall sides using an ultrasonic sensor in the first round to execute an auto-calibration code.
+The code slows down the front axle drive motor whenever a turn is initiated in an effort to keep the robot at a constant distance from the wall.
-To complete this part as fast as possible, we use smart algorithms to detect when the robot has just finished a turning section and is about to enter a straight section.
-The robot then spins the drive motor at maximum speed for a short period of time (40-50mS) to give the robot a great acceleration or “boost”.
+We employ effective algorithms to find a straight segment and a turn segment in order to finish the run precisely.
+In order to make its run considerably more precise, the robot then temporarily slows down its drive motor.

 In the 2nd round, however, we decided to disable the boost and changed PID control to just P or proportional to keep the robot centered on the track, which is sufficient at the slow speed of the robot.